 About Treatment Options What treatments are available for macular degeneration?Would I benefit from surgery?Do you know of any counselors who treat people who are visually impaired?Do you know of any support groups that would benefit me?What resources do you know of that could help me?Can you refer me to a social worker who works with people that are visually impaired?Where can I find a low-vision professional who can help me with vision aids and devices?Should I be registered with the Commission for the Blind?

 About Lifestyle Changes

 What lifestyle changes can help me to manage my condition?
 What should I do about:

 DietSupplementsExerciseStressSmoking (or other substances such as alcohol or drugs)Are there certain drugs that I should not take?What do I need to do to protect my eyes?

 About Your Outlook What is the outlook for my condition?Will it get progressively worse?
 If so, how fast can I expect the progression to be?Is there anything I can do to slow down the progression of this condition?Should my family members be screened for macular degeneration?

 Age-related macular degeneration.
 National Eye Institute (NEI) website.
 Available at:

 Tips for talking to your doctor.
-American Academy of Family Physicians Family Doctor website.
-Available at: http://familydoctor.org/familydoctor/en/healthcare-management/working-with-your-doctor/tips-for-talking-to-your-doctor.html.
-Updated May 2010.
-Accessed July 15, 2013.
+Family Doctor—American Academy of Family Physicians website.
+Available at: https://familydoctor.org/tips-for-talking-to-your-doctor.
+Updated May 2014.
+Accessed November 28, 2016.

 What is macular degeneration?
 American Academy of Ophthalmology website.
 Available at: